TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/1. Main Window Functions/Organize Functions/README.txt

 % 1. app: app object of the extract data window to access the
 % Load_Data_Window_Info variable which holds the loaded channel order and
 % channelspacing
 % 2.
-DeleteChannelData: double, 1 or 0, determines whether main data plot
+DeleteChannelData: Hard reset of data plot; double, 1 or 0, determines whether main data plot
 %channeldata is deleted.
 Can be set to 0 if only event or spike data
 %changes
-% 3.
-DeleteTimePlot: double, 1 or 0, determines whether time plot is
-% deleted and plotted again - set to 1 if events are extracted
 % 4: KeepEvents: double, 1 or 0, determines whether events lines should continue to be shown
 % when they were already selected - set 1 when spikes are extracted to keep
 % event line plots, set to 0 to delete event line plots